emissary-ingress/emissary/user-guide/getting-started.md

 You will need to install the `edgectl` tool in order to fully configure your Ambassador Edge Stack UI.
 If you are having trouble downloading the files, you can download them directly from [this page](/user-guide/downloads).

-If you are deploying on a MacOS Catalina, follow [these instructions](/user-guide/downloads#section-macos-catalina-permissions-error) to install `Edgectl`.

 ## Next Steps

 <!-- TODO: should we include this?
 We've just done a quick tour of some of the core features of Ambassador Edge Stack: diagnostics, routing, configuration, and authentication. -->